6 Compelling Benefits of Internet Peering in 2022

 Setting up a peered connection requires the following components:

-• One or more Internet Peering Points, physical locations where two networks actually connect to one another.
+• One or more internet peering points, which are physical locations where two networks connect to one another

 Peering agreements can be either simple arrangements or complex formal contracts, and generally establish the following: